Albert-Gao/micro-aws-lambda/README.md

   - an `internalError()`
   - or anything else

-- How to check what will be returned as the Http response

-  - check the `response` from the parameter

-- How to change the `response`

-  - you just `return` a new one in your current middleware

 - How to pass something down the chain,

-  - use `passDownObj` from the parameter
+  - use `shared` from the parameter
-  - attach your value to it: `passDownObj.myValue = 123`, `myValue` could be any name
+  - attach your value to it: `shared.myValue = 123`, `myValue` could be any name

 - Do I have to return something in the middleware

-  - No. For example, a validation middleware can only react to the wrong data without returning anything like `if (wrong) {}`
+  - No. For example, a validation middleware can only react to the wrong data without returning anything like `if (wrong) {throw badRequest()}`

-- What is the rule of thumb when determine what will be returned is the end?

-  - the last returned value always wins.
-    - it's simply because you can replace the current response by `return`ing a new one.
-  - Which means:
-    - if every middleware is returning, the last one wins,
-    - if middleware A returns ResponseA, and middleware B is not return anything, ResponseA will be returned (Assume the order is A,B).

 ### 5. About the built-in responses